jonathatbusiness/ConviteDavi/README.txt

 Hi!
 Thanks for your visit.
 I've made this project for my son 1st birthday party.

-I've also added an script to read URL "Search" info, so, if you add "?nome=,%20GUESTNAME" at the end of the URL, the guest name will appears in the green square, like "Hi, John!".
+I've also added a script to read URL "Search" info, so, if you add "?nome=,%20GUESTNAME" at the end of the URL, the guest name will appears in the green square, like "Hi, John!".
 If you send without this info, it'll appears only "Hi!".

 ====
 #Convite de aniversário online